Young Dolph murder suspect releases song ‘No Statements’ from jail

 MEMPHIS, Tenn.
 (WREG) — On the eve of the 1-year anniversary of Memphis rap star Young Dolph’s death, a new song is letting people inside the mind of Justin Johnson, one of his accused killers.

 Johnson, whose rap name is “Straight Drop”, released a song on YouTube titled “No Statements” last Thursday.
-The artwork says the song was recorded over the phone from inside 201 Poplar and boasts the lyrics “Say I’m a rapper, the state say that I’m a paid killer.”
+The artwork says the song was recorded over the phone from inside 201 Poplar, the Shelby County Jail, and boasts the lyrics “Say I’m a rapper, the state say that I’m a paid killer.”

 The song was dropped the same day Shelby County District Attorney Steve Mulroy announced that a third murder suspect, 43-year-old Hernandez Govan, was indicted for ordering the hit on Young Dolph.

-Johnson and Cornelius Smith were indicted in January and face murder and other charges.
+Johnson and Cornelius Smith were indicted in January and face multiple charges, including murder.

 These are harsh words as Young Dolph’s family, friends, and fans continue to process his killing and search for answers.

-We asked rappers PaperRoute Woo and Snupe Bandz, two of Young Dolph’s Paper Route Empire, artists about Johnson’s song.
+Nexstar’s WREG asked rappers PaperRoute Woo and Snupe Bandz, two of Young Dolph’s Paper Route Empire, about Johnson’s song.

 “It seem like somebody giving up some statements.
 It can’t be no statements.
 Somebody constantly getting pulled in so somebody giving some statements up,” said PaperRoute Woo.